-Our CCP group meets once a month.
+Our C&A group meets once a month at Hounslow House.
 We have 18 members & are looking for new people to join us.
-If you have a learning disability or autism and would like to help CCP, then get in touch!
+If you have a learning disability or autism and would like to help us, then get in touch!

 We have been doing lots of things:

-CCP are represented on a number of groups and committees.
-Our 18 members represent 500+ Speak Out members and also the wider learning disability community.
+Campaigns & Advice are represented on a number of groups and committees.
+Our 18 members represent 800+ Speak Out members and also the wider learning disability community.

-We are on Hounslow Learning Disability Partnership Board (LDPB).
+We are on Hounslow Learning Disabilities and Autism Partnership Board.
 One of our members is co-chair.
-We are also on the Police Independent Advisory Group (IAG).
+Members also attend the Disability Community Forum (DCF) at Hounslow House.

 We are on the Community Policing Consultative Group (CPCG).
 Earlier this year they awarded us £500 towards the presenting of a Hate Crime play.
 This was performed by some of our members at The Waterman's Theatre, Brentford.